 The right vinegar is key to a perfect vinaigrette

 - Red wine vinegar: This is another great option for vinaigrettes in general.
-Slightly more pronounced in flavor than a white wine vinegar, but still mellow enough to enhance the flavor of a vinaigrette without dominating the flavor profile.
+Slightly more pronounced in flavor than white wine vinegar, but still mellow enough to enhance the flavor of a vinaigrette without dominating the flavor profile.
 This is certainly not my first choice for this particular salad, but a perfectly copasetic option if it’s all you have on hand.

 - Apple cider vinegar: I use this vinegar for so many dishes, that it’s a primary staple in my pantry.
-It’s considerably more tart than it’s champagne and wine counterparts, but still a reasonable option if you really wanted to use it.
+It’s considerably more tart than its Champagne and wine counterparts, but still, a reasonable option if you really wanted to use it.
 Remember, we’re trying to elevate the vegetables, not overpower them, so you may want to decrease the amount of apple cider vinegar you use in proportion to the preferred champagne vinegar in this recipe.
 Either way, you will most certainly end up with a zippier and tangier salad using this option though, so keep that in mind.

 - Traditional distilled white vinegar: I’ve listed this only because I feel confident I’m going to get questions about it.
-Though traditional distilled white vinegar is acceptable in “some” vinaigrettes, it’s quite bold and pungent so I highly recommend you skip this one for this particular dish and save it for when you’re ready to pickle some of the gorgeous vegetables from your garden instead.
+Though traditional distilled white vinegar is perfectly acceptable in some vinaigrettes, it’s quite bold and pungent so I highly recommend you skip this one for this particular dish and save it for when you’re ready to pickle some of the gorgeous vegetables from your garden instead.

 - Greek Lamb Meatballs with Tzatziki Sauce